rnd-ash/MacchinaM2-J2534-Rust/README.md

 # Cross platform J2534-2 implimentation for Macchina M2 Under the dash

-This is experimental code, since this appears to be the first J2534 driver that supports Linux/OSX
+~~This is experimental code, since this appears to be the first J2534 driver that supports Linux/OSX ~~

+THIS REPOSITORY IS NOW ARCHIVED, PLEASE SEE [MACCHINA-J2534] FOR AN IMPROVED DRIVER THAT WORKS ON BOTH THE MACCHINA A0 AND M2!

 # Repo overview